meangrinch/LocalLens/README.md

 ### Web UI (Gradio)

+1. Select a model (automatically downloads to hugging face cache `~/.cache/huggingface/hub`)
-1. Add image directories to your Chroma database (via the "Database Management" dropdown in the UI, or via CLI)
+2. Add image directories to your Chroma database (via the "Database Management" dropdown in the UI, or via CLI)
-2. Enter your search query (e.g., "an orange and black butterfly") and/or upload an image
+3. Enter your search query (e.g., "an orange and black butterfly") and/or upload an image (for reverse image search/combined text + image search)
-3. The application will display the results in order of confidence
+4. The application will display the results in order of confidence
-4. Update/sync indexed directories if necessary
+5. Update/sync indexed directories if necessary

 ### Find duplicates